wuey99/BoomingGamesTest/README.md

             both Shot and Tank knows about the PlayfieldGridView, PlayfieldGridModel and PlayfieldTileModel.

-            Motion of tanks is free-form, instead of being locked to a grid.  collision checking is done by checking the sprite's internal rectangle against the blocks on the grid.
+            Motion of tanks is free-form, instead of being locked to a grid.  collision checking is done by checking the sprite's internal rectangle against the block's rectangle on the grid.

     Test
         \src\test